 - Server information compares the master database system catalogs row count between the source and target Adaptive Server.
 This task is similar to the validation session. - Database information compares the user database system catalogs row count between the source and target Adaptive Server.
 This task is similar to the validation session. - DDL objects the report displays whether the objects exist on the source or the target Adaptive Servers.
-If the objects exists in both databases, that object is not displayed in the report. - User table data compares the row count of the user tables in the source and target Adaptive Server.
+If the objects exists in both databases, that object is not displayed in the report.

+User table data - compares the row count of the user tables in the source and target Adaptive Server.
 If the table only exists in the source or target databases, the table is not displayed in the report.

-Permissions You must be a Sybase System Administrator or log in with the sa_role to use sybmigrate.
+You must be a Sybase System Administrator or log in with the sa\role to use sybmigrate.

-See also Chapter 6, "Migration Utility" for detailed information on the sybmigrate utility.
+Documentation Chapter 8, "Migration Utility" for detailed information on sybmigrate.